Why is ADHD Neurodivergent?

 • Forgetfulness, misplacing items, and below-average organizational skills

-• Bouts of hyperactivity and restlessness that manifest in constant physical movement and difficulty sitting still
+• Moments of hyperactivity and restlessness that result in constant physical movement and difficulty sitting still

 Possible Strengths of an ADHD Brain

-This may sound counterintuitive, but it’s vital to remember that outcomes don’t neatly fit into black-and-white categories.
-For example, a person with a neurodivergent brain may display characteristics that, while they seem unusual, can be strengths, depending on the context.
+At the end of the day, it’s vital to remember that outcomes don’t neatly fit into black-and-white categories.
+A person with a neurodivergent brain may display characteristics that, while they seem unusual, can be strengths depending on the context.
 For example:

-• The hyper-focus mentioned above can empower someone to stay on-task longer than others.
+• Hyper-focus can empower someone to stay on-task longer than others.

 • ADHD often brings with it high levels of energy.

-• A neurodivergent brain is more spontaneous, creative, and willing to think outside the proverbial box.
+• A neurodivergent brain is more spontaneous, creative, and willing to think outside the box.

 • Since living with ADHD requires a willingness to conjure up innovative coping strategies, the person is more likely to discover new approaches at work, school, or during everyday life.

-Translation: Being neurodivergent merely means your brain has developed in a divergent way.
-It’s nothing to be ashamed of; it can be managed and has the potential to be an asset.
+Translation: Being neurodivergent merely means your brain has developed in a unique way.
+It’s nothing to be ashamed of.
+It can be managed and has the potential to be an asset towards personal growth.

-The first giant step is to connect with a mental health practitioner who understands your specific situation and can help you channel your circumstances in a healthy, productive way.
+The first step is to connect with a therapist who can understand your specific situation and help you channel your circumstances in a healthy, productive way.
 Contact our office today about ADHD therapy to begin your journey.

 Kathryn Bowen